Tiburonboy/Symbolic-modified-nodal-analysis/README.md

 The Z vector is comprised of the I and Ev vectors as shown below.
 $Z = \begin{bmatrix}I\\Ev\end{bmatrix}$
 <img src="https://render.githubusercontent.com/render/math?math=Z = \begin{bmatrix}I\\Ev\end{bmatrix}">
 The I vector contains the known currents and the Ev vector contains the known voltages.
 Ev is used because sympy uses e and E sometimes for the constant 2.71, sometimes called Euler's number [[9]](#ref9).
+The use of E or e as a symbol was causing some errors when the code was run.

 Putting all the parts together: